openmsi/openmsipython/README.md

 This software provides a way to stream data to a topic in a Kafka cluster using a Windows Service called "Open MSI Directory Stream Service".
 The Service can be installed for all users of a particular Windows machine and, once installed, it will run automatically from when the machine boots until it is stopped and/or removed.

 The Open MSI Directory Stream Service will continually monitor a specific directory for any new files that are added to it.
 When a new file is detected, it will break the data in the file into smaller chunks and produce each of the chunks as a message to a specific Kafka topic.
+Any subdirectory structure relative to the watched directory will be preserved in the messages that are sent.
 The `reconstuct_data_files` program discussed below, for example, can then be used to download the messages and rebuild the files on any other machine.
 Other routines will soon be added to perform analyses or other manipulations of the uploaded data as soon as they are available.
 In other words, installing the Service turns an existing directory into a "drop box" to a particular Kafka topic.

 ### Setup and installation